cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

       });
     });

-When we now run `npm run test` there should be two failing tests.
+When we now run `npm run test -- postgresqlAutocompleteParser.test.js` there should be two failing tests.

 Next we’ll have to add the keyword to the lexer, let’s open `sql.jisonlex` in the jison folder for postgresql and add the following new tokens: